JustGinger888/Orinoco-Database-Assessment/README.md

 #### SQL Table Create Queries

-In this section I am demonstrating how I created my additional tables through create queries,afterwards insert dummy data rows into the newly creates tables to facilitate testing and prove that your integrity constraints work correctly through the testing process.
+In this section, I am demonstrating how I created my additional tables through create queries, afterwards insert dummy data rows into the newly creates tables to facilitate testing and prove that your integrity constraints work correctly through the testing process.

 ##### Seller Review Table